davarques/Air-Quality-API-Project/README.md

 | **Kaggle Datasets** | [World Cities Database](https://www.kaggle.com/datasets/max-mind/world-cities-database) |
 |                  | [Global Country Information 2023](https://zenodo.org/records/8165229)

-## Script / Usage 💻

-This script allows you to analyze Air quality data for different locations, aiding decisions about office locations.

-#### Here's what you can do:

-1. **Analyze Air Quality**: Investigate the historic or current air quality of existing offices.
-2. **Explore New Locations**: Input city details to assess air quality for potential new offices.
-3. **Make Informed Decisions**: Utilize air quality insights to decide on office locations.
-4. **Country Insights**: Obtain key country metrics such as Minimum Wage, Unemployment or Education rate.
-5. **Geographical Details**: Retrieve cities' longitude and latitude coordinates for air quality consultation.

 ## Conclusions and Insights 🎯
 #### Hypothesis 1: